percona/k8spsmdb-docs/docs/openshift.md

 Following steps will allow you to deploy the Operator and Percona Server for MongoDB on your OLM installation:

-1. Login to the OLM and click the needed Operator on the OperatorHub:
+1. Login to the OLM and click the needed Operator on the OperatorHub page:

     ![image](assets/images/olm1.svg)